E2 Visa Holder Health Insurance Rules

 Table of Contents

 The E2 visa allows individuals who want to invest significant capital in the US to move to the country with their family.
-There is no national health service in the US so all immigrants will need to take out some form of health insurance.
-It’s important that you are aware of the E2 visa health insurance rules to ensure you and your family can access the care you need and avoid government penalties.
+There is no national health service in the US, so all immigrants will need to take out some form of health insurance.
+It’s important that you are aware of the E2 visa health insurance rules to ensure you and your family can access the care you need.

 Eligibility for health insurance

-If you are a lawfully present immigrant in the US you are required, and should be able to obtain, health insurance for you and your family.
-Most people who enter the country on an E2 visa will need to put this cover in place.
+If you are a lawfully present immigrant in the US, you are required, and should be able, to obtain health insurance for you and your family.
+Most people who enter the country on an E2 visa will need to put this coverage in place.

-If you are a foreign worker entering the US on an E2 visa you must have one of the following in place to avoid a penalty:
+If you are a foreign worker entering the US on an E2 visa, you must have one of the following in place to avoid a penalty in states with individual mandates:

 • A health insurance plan in the new health insurance marketplace